+The Barium sample will be prepared ahead of time by the instructor.
 One must take special care in this experiment because we are dealing with a radioactive liquid.
 It is important to wear gloves, eye protection, and lab coat during the initial phase of this experiment.
-Label a test tube with your name and collect $\sim 10$ droplets of Ba137.
-Put a cap on the tube.
+Collect $\sim 10$ droplets of Ba137 in a test tube for your experiment and put a cap on the tube.